-Fall billing statements will be available on the e-Bill suite the week of July 11th.
-The bill for the fall semester will be due on August 1st, unless you are participating in the payment plan (see below for more information on this option).
+Fall billing statements will be available on the e-Bill suite the week of July 10th.
+The bill for the fall semester will be due on August 1st, unless you are participating in the payment plan (see below for more information about this option).

 Students and all authorized users will be notified via email when a new billing statement is available to view.
 This is the only method we will use to send billing statements.

-- If you do not waive the University’s insurance coverage by July 31st, the $2,259 insurance premium will be due immediately.
+•If you do not waive the University’s insurance coverage by July 31st, the $2,452 insurance premium will be due immediately.
 Students waiving the University’s insurance after July 31st are subject to a $25 late processing fee.
 Students who do not waive or pay for the insurance policy fee will have their academic records closed and may be in jeopardy of having their registration dropped.

 4. Employer Deferment Due August 1st or at the time of registration

 If your graduate tuition at Lehigh University is reimbursed to you by your employer, you can request a deferment of the payment of your graduate tuition.
-If you choose to participate, please complete the Graduate Tuition Deferment Request with all student information, as well as the Payment and Deferment Calculation.
-There is a $50 fee each time you wish to have your tuition deferred.
+If you choose to participate, please complete the Graduate Tuition Deferment Form with all student information, as well as the Payment and Deferment Calculation.
+There is a $50.00 fee each time you wish to have your tuition deferred and must be paid when your request is submitted.
 The deferment is for your tuition only.
 The deferment fee and any other charges on the student account must be paid in full by the August 1st due date in order to complete registration.
 Forms received after the August 1st due date are subject to late payment fees.
 If you register after the fall billing or after the fall due date, the deferment is due by the August 1st due date or at the time of registration.

 6. Class Registration after the Fall Billing